remla23-team19/model-training/README.md

 Running this script will print and return the predicted sentiment of the reviews in the given data file.
 By default, the script will use the BoW and Classifier model from the training phase.
 If you want to use a different model, please update the models in `/models` and change the model names in the script.

 ## Code Quality
 To improve the code quality as much as possible, the following tools have been utilised to adhere to best practices.
-Note, the following tools are also used in the CI/CD pipeline and reports are generated automatically.
+Note, the checking tools are also used in the CI/CD pipeline and reports are generated automatically.

 ### PyLint
-Run via `pylint ./scripts`.
+Run via `poetry run pylint ./scripts`.
 The following output should be observed:

 ![image](https://github.com/remla23-team19/model-training/assets/56686692/da07a177-f39f-4a94-beef-dfffe6414bf1)

 > Note: PyLint is configured such that DSLinter is also automatically run!

 ### MLLint
-Run via `mllint run`.
+Run via `poetry run mllint`.
 The following output regarding (data) version control should be observed:

 ![image](https://github.com/remla23-team19/model-training/assets/56686692/9f847ba0-99ff-4660-9b6b-f9cb883f2559)

+### black
+Fixes the formatting of the code.
+Run via `poetry run black .` or check via `poetry run black --check .` (should yield no output).

+### isort
+Fixes the order of imports.
+Run via `poetry run isort .` or check via `poetry run isort . --check-only .` (should yield no output).

 ## Credits